 Residents and visitors across Oakland enjoy convenient and affordable access to electric vehicle chargers in their buildings.
-This easy access facilitates adoption of EVs for low-income residents who need vehicle access and who benefit the most from cleaner air, improved health outcomes, and reduced mobility costs.
+This easy access facilitates EV adoption for low-income residents who need vehicle access and who benefit the most from cleaner air, improved health, and reduced mobility costs.

 Widespread adoption of Zero Emission Vehicles (ZEVs) will depend upon convenient access to ZEV fueling or charging for everyone.
 In most cases, this will mean electric vehicle (EV) chargers where Oaklanders live and work - frequently in or attached to buildings.
-However, Oakland's high number of older buildings and renter-occupied properties complicate installation of on-site chargers.
-This chapter addresses the needs and challenges of existing buildings - both residential and commercial - for EV charger installation, and presents Actions to remove these barriers and empower residents to pursue ownership or shared use of EVs.
+In 2017, the City of Oakland added PEV Readiness Standards in New Construction (Ordinance No. 13576).
+Oakland's PEV Readiness Standards require minimum levels of EV charging readiness in all new buildings, based on the type of building and the total number of parking spaces constructed.
+The City has yet to institute analogous requirements or targeted incentives for existing buildings.
+Oakland's high number of older buildings and renter-occupied properties complicate installation of on-site chargers.
+This chapter addresses the needs and challenges of existing buildings - both residential and commercial - for EV charger installation and presents Actions to remove these barriers and empower residents to pursue ownership or shared use of EVs.
+Recognizing that home charging is most often the preferred way to charge personal vehicles, this chapter places special emphasis on charging in older apartment buildings.